Fin Macleod, now head of security on a

 but with the sparest of language" (...)
 "The

-book’s a delight: bringing people and place alive
+a delight: bringing people and place alive in

 (read